slurmulon/blot/README.md

 # blot

-> Dynamic and de-centralized API Blueprints
+> Dynamic API Blueprints unified with lazy fixtures

 ## tl;dr

 API Blueprint + Hercule + Hazy = Magical documentation, fixtures, and tests

-* Establishes a centralized source for documentation and test fixtures
+* Unifies documentation and fixtures
 * Reference and embed documentation / test fixtures by patterns or name
 * Increases readability and dramatically eases maintenance of documentation, fixtures and tests